 Third, financial data outliers (if they are likely to meaningfully affect your analysis) and "suspicious" dominant organizations should be checked, one return at a time.
-Perusal of a Form 990 (and its attachments) on GuideStar or the Foundation Center may be sufficient.
+Perusal of a Form 990 (and its attachments) on the NCCS, Foundation Center, or GuideStar sites may be sufficient.
 In other cases, it is often most efficient to call an organization directly and ask for clarification about its Form 990 data.
 Another approach is to obtain financial or programmatic information from other sources.
 Data on higher education institutions and hospitals, for example, may be acquired from some states, the Centers for Medicare & Medicaid Services, or private sources.
 However, these data, in our experience, are often more difficult to match and compare than researchers initially expect, especially if they lack EINs.
-(NCCS can provide sophisticated name and address matching programs to help in this case.)
+(NCCS can provide sophisticated name and address matching programs to help in this case.
+To learn more, please contact NCCS at nccs@urban.org.)
 Some state charity offices also make their data available.